logo

 III.
 How did Sidis' intelligence come to be a curse?

 He kept switching between jobs and names because he no longer wanted to be known as "child prodigy William Sidis."
-He wrote books, gathered streetcar transfer tickets, and even performed some unskilled labor that, for someone with his intelligence, could be regarded as extremely lowly.
+He wrote books, gathered streetcar transfer tickets, and even performed some unskilled labor that, for someone with his intelligence, could be regarded as highly lowly.

 Intelligence is just one of the many aspects of being a human.
-The journey of William Sidis also demonstrates how the complexity of human life makes it impossible for intelligence to always ensure a happy life.
+The journey of William Sidis also demonstrates how the complexity of human life makes it impossible for intelligence always to ensure a happy life.

 WHAT IS YOUR IQ?